-- Spironolactone – is an anti-androgen medication that helps block the male hormones.
-This still doesn’t address the root of why the male hormones may be too high and will only provide a temporary solution while taking the medication.
-Side effects of spironolactone include: Drowsiness, dizziness, lightheadedness, upset stomach, diarrhea, nausea, vomiting, or headache, increased thirst, change in the amount of urine, mental/mood changes, unusual fatigue/weakness, muscle spasms, menstrual period changes, breast pain, breast enlargement (gynecomastia) in men, and sexual function problems.
+Side effects of spironolactone include drowsiness, dizziness, lightheadedness, upset stomach, diarrhea, nausea, vomiting, or a headache, increased thirst, change in the amount of urine, mental/mood changes, unusual fatigue/weakness, muscle spasms, menstrual period changes, breast pain, breast enlargement (gynecomastia) in men, and sexual function problems.

 Accutane is a powerful vitamin A derivative that blocks vitamin A receptors.
 It dries your skin and shuts down normal oil production.

 Accutane Side Effects